bcspragu/Gobots/README.md

 they're requested through the website.
 It'll automatically attempt to reconnect to the server if the connection is lost, and will return error messages if the AccessToken is invalid or there's something wrong with the bot.
-To disconnect your bot from the server, type Ctrl-Z from the terminal.
+To disconnect your bot from the server, type Ctrl-C from the terminal.

 ### Defining your bot